Images Depict Mature Plants

 Snake Plant Black Coral has silver and green variegated foliage that reaches about 36 inches.
 Leaves appear from the center of the plant, and growth is near vertical without branching.
-Pups, or new Snake Plants appear in the same container as the mother plant and are sent out on runners underground.
-These new plants can be dug up and divided to yield new small pups that can be planted in their own container.
 Snake Plants are very slow growing, and handle extremely low light conditions.

 These plants do extremely well in offices or buildings where they can live away from windows or natural light.
 They are frequently found in atriums indoors as they pair well with many different plants and add a vertical element to mixed containers.
 They can be moved outdoors during the summer months and into part sun as long as they are transitioned to handle higher levels of light.
 Snake Plants do not require very much water, and do well in small spaces.

-Any all purpose, foliage fertilizer will work for Snake Plants.
+Any all purpose, foliage fertilizer will work for Black Coral Snake Plants.
 Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
 Jack’s Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
-On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
+Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
 Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
 All of these fertilizers may be used when planting Snake Plants.